dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 Enumerative geometry, counts algebro-geometric objects, and in order to actually obtain an invariant number at the end of the day one uses an algebraically closed field $k$ or $\CC$.
 This is essentially because the conditions imposed are polynomial, and polynomials of degree $n$ over a closed field always have $n$ roots.

-The goal here is to record information
+The goal here is to record information about the fields of definition.
+However, since